soleimani2020/03-MACHINE_LEARNING_SMARTINI3/README.md

 ### 🔬 Genetic Algorithms Integration

 The parameter optimization leverages genetic algorithms (GAs), enabling systematic and efficient exploration of the parameter space.

+### 🤝 Contribute

+SMARTINI3 is free and open-source software.
+If you use it in your work, please consider contributing by:

+Improving the code

+Enhancing documentation

+Fixing bugs